jstro1836/github-workflow/README.md

 - git init -> allows a project to use git commands
 - git status -> shows what has been added/changed/deleted since your last commit
 - git add -> move files/folders to the staging area
+- git commit -m "message" -> takes everything from the staging area and makes it permanent
+- git diff -> show the difference in files since the last commit